agatakolohe/GoinOffGrid/Work.md

 945pm

-- Successfully add all data to firebase, had to create new field for date created data in firebase instead of input datetime. good enough for now
+- Successfully add all data to firebase, had to create new field for "date created" data in firebase instead of input datetime. good enough for now

 10:30pm

 - Add simple sign up, sign in, sign out authorization and authentication
-- Try to route to homepage after sign in
+- Bug: Try to route to homepage after sign in
+- Notes:
+  - Tomorrow: try figure out routes to home from successful sign in, then probs make a "simple" mobile app to make api calls to the db